infojunkie/qobuz-dlp.py/README.md

 Attributes, methods and parameters have been named as self-explanatory as possible.

-## Credits
-- `qobuz-dlp` is a continuation of the work started with `qobuz-dl`, written by vitiko98.
-- `qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
-This tool uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.

-## Disclaimer
+## Disclaimer and credits
 * This tool was written for educational purposes.
 I will not be responsible if you use this program in bad faith.
 By using it, you are accepting the [Qobuz API Terms of Use](https://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf).
 * `qobuz-dlp` is not affiliated with Qobuz
+* `qobuz-dlp` is a continuation of the work started with `qobuz-dl`, written by vitiko98.
+* `qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
+This tool uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.